oVirt/ovirt-site/source/release/4.2.0/index.html.md

  - [BZ 1205739](https://bugzilla.redhat.com/1205739) <b>[RFE][DR] - Allow recovering an imported domain without an UP DC</b><br>Cause: <br><br>Consequence: <br><br>Fix: <br><br>Result:
  - [BZ 1391859](https://bugzilla.redhat.com/1391859) <b>[RFE] When creating thick allocated disks on file-based storage, use '-o preallocation=falloc' instead of 'dd' with zeros.</b><br>New feature greatly reduces the time required to create thick allocated disks on file-based storage.
  - [BZ 1228543](https://bugzilla.redhat.com/1228543) <b>[RFE] hot-unplug memory</b><br>Previously, it was only possible to add memory to a running virtual machine (VM).
 To remove memory, the VM had to be shut down.<br>In this release, it is now possible to hot unplug memory from a running VM, provided that certain requirements are met and limitations are considered.
- - [BZ 1334982](https://bugzilla.redhat.com/1334982) <b>[RFE] Gracefully shutdown Virtual Machines on Host reboot/shutdown.</b><br>Previously, in cases of emergency,  users were required to shut down the hosts to preserve the data center.
-This caused running virtual machines to be killed by the systemd process without performing a graceful shutdown.
-As a result, the virtual machine's state became undefined which led to problematic scenarios for virtual machines running databases such as Oracle and SAP.<br>In this release, virtual machines can be gracefully shut down by delaying the systemd process.
-Only after the virtual machines are shut down, does the systemd process take control and continue the shut down.
-The VDSM is only shut down after the virtual machines have been gracefully shut down, after passing information to the Manager and waiting 5 seconds for the Manager to acknowledge the virtual machines have been shut down.
  - [BZ 1168327](https://bugzilla.redhat.com/1168327) <b>Live Merge: optimize internal volume size</b><br>After live merge, the base volume is reduced to its optimal size.
  - [BZ 1430799](https://bugzilla.redhat.com/1430799) <b>Create script to restore original network configuration of removed vdsm host</b><br>Feature:<br>Provide tools for simple removal of networks configured by oVirt on a host.<br><br>Reason: <br>One could add a host into Engine and one minute later decide to remove it.
 But the host would have ovirtmgmt bridge and various VDSM network hacks which are not clear how to remove.<br><br>Result:<br>vdsm-tool now provides commands for VDSM network cleanup, particularly `vdsm-tool clear-nets` and `vdsm-tool dummybr-remove`.
 One could remove networks configured by VDSM following the steps below.
 Note that vdsm service is not required to be running:<br><br>1.
 To prevent loss of connectivity it might be needed to exclude default route network from cleanup.
 Look for a network providing default route (ovirtmgmt by default):<br># vdsm-tool list-nets<br>...<br>ovirtmgmt (default route)<br>...<br><br>2.
 Remove all networks configured by VDSM except for the default network.<br># vdsm-tool clear-nets --exclude-net ovirtmgmt<br><br>3.
 Remove libvirt dummy bridge ;vdsmdummy;<br># vdsm-tool dummybr-remove<br><br>4.
 Host should be clean, you can remove vdsm now.
  - [BZ 1367806](https://bugzilla.redhat.com/1367806) <b>[RFE] - Add "blkdiscard" as a new method to zero volumes</b><br>A new VDSM parameter enables a host to remove a disk/snapshot on block storage, where "Wipe After Delete" is enabled, in much less time than the "dd" command, especially if the storage supports "Write same."